Custom Event Checks

 Adding a check

-From the Create Check modal, select Custom Event Check from the Type dropdown:
+From the Create Check modal, select Custom Event from the Integrations section:

 Selecting a check type

-Select the Integration you previously created, it’s URL will be displayed below the dropdown.
+Select the Integration you previously created; it’s URL will be displayed below the dropdown after selection.
 This is where you should be sending your JSON payloads for the check.

 Selecting the integration